ncchur/thesis-writing/notes/draft.md

 ## Marciana 841

 The Marciana 841 begins in book 14, with 15 as the first complete book.
 MS 841 presents the text of the poem and the paraphrase by the half-line (hemistich).
-From a small sampling, one sees that the lines are cut without obvious consideration for the formula.
-This is not to say that the separation is arbitrary or without reason, but rather that the half-line demarcations appear to be based more on a syllabic or metrical basis than on a formulaic one (see table B for cursory line-by-line analysis).
+From a small sampling, one sees that the lines are cut without obvious consideration for the semantic content.
+This is not to say that the separation is arbitrary or without reason, but rather that the half-line demarcations appear to be based more on a syllabic or metrical basis than on a semantic one (see table B for cursory line-by-line analysis).
 The line split occurs most frequently in the third, and less often the fourth, foot.